Finale (The Office): Events

-When Jim and Pam briefly return home, Jim is surprised to find Carol Stills (Nancy Carell) showing their house to another couple.
-Pam comes clean and admits she has been showing the house for two months.
+On the day of the wedding, Jim tells Dwight that under Schrute tradition, he is not allowed to be best man as he is younger than him.
+In an emotional moment, Jim surprises him with the arrival of Michael Scott, who came all the way from Colorado for the wedding; when Dwight expresses his surprise that Michael "came", Michael replies with his iconic "that's what she said" line.
+The wedding proceeds in Schrute tradition with Michael as Dwight's new best man.
+When Jim and Pam briefly return home, Jim is surprised to find Carol Stills showing their house to another couple.
+Pam admits that she has been showing the house for two months.
 She wants to repay Jim for all his romantic gestures and says she wants him to go to Athleap in Austin, at which point the couple seeing the house make an offer.

-Jim and Pam go to an after party at the warehouse where they inform an elated Darryl of their plans, with Jim being able to rejoin the company with no change.
-Pam unveils a new painted mural featuring the history of their branch.
-A final picture is taken with the employees and the camera crew before the employees go back up to the office for a final toast.
+Jim and Pam go to an after-party at the warehouse where they inform an elated Darryl of their plans.
+Pam then unveils a new painted mural depicting the history of the Scranton branch.
+A final picture is taken with the employees and the camera crew before the employees go back up to the office for a final toast, where they find a wanted Creed has secretly been living out in hiding.
 Jim and Pam tell Dwight they are quitting, but Dwight fires them instead so he can give them hefty severance packages, as a last gesture of friendship.
-The employees find Creed, who has been living in Ryan's old closet since faking his death, in the office.
-Creed sings a song on the guitar for the office before being arrested.

-The employees give one last round of interviews before leaving: Kevin states that if you film someone long enough, they will do something stupid.
-Dwight talks about how well he has gotten along with his subordinates.
-Andy wishes for a way to "know you're in the good old days before you've actually left them."
-Oscar notes that you can make something special out of the ordinary.
-Erin is astounded that the documentary crew perfectly documented their lives, and asks how cameras work.
-Darryl reflects that for all the time he spent wanting to leave work, it feels so hard to leave right now.
-Creed talks about how humans have the odd ability to make a place their home, and is then shown being led away by the police.
-Meredith is glad to have shared her story.
-Phyllis is glad she can remember everything everyone did.
-Jim tearfully talks about seeing his life story of finding love and family, and how despite the often boring and frustrating work, he owes everything he has to this job.
-Pam ends the series by stating that "there’s a lot of beauty in ordinary things.
-Isn’t that kind of the point?"
-Finally, Pam takes her watercolor of the office building that Michael bought from her in the third-season episode "Business School", followed by stock footage of Michael Scott hanging the watercolor next to the regional manager's office, which then transitions into the closing shot of the actual Dunder Mifflin Paper Company Scranton Branch Building.
+The employees give one last round of interviews before parting their separate ways; Creed being apprehended by the police.
+The episode concludes each of the characters reflecting on their time at the office, with Pam taking her watercolor of the building (that Michael bought from her in the third-season episode "Business School").